A small country with a big reputation, helped along by a timeless, age-caressed landscape and a fascinating, friendly people.

 At GeoVisions, we have pre-screened the families and the position and in some cases, we have placed au pairs with that family before.
-We make sure you're being paid the highest salary possible.
-We provide an orientation prior to your arrival via email, and we provide a person in Ireland to help you and to be there for you.
-You will meet other au pairs just like you.
-In fact, if your placement doesn't work out, we will move you to another family or another part of Ireland (based on circumstances).
+We make sure you’re being paid the highest salary possible.
+We provide a formal orientation, and we provide a person in-country to help you and to be there for you.
+You will meet other au pairs just like you and we provide social activities with other au pairs.
+In fact, if your placement doesn’t work out, we will move you to another family (based on circumstances).

 Au Pairs in Ireland Must